Subscribe to our newsletter and keep up to date with urbirun news, new destinations and exclusive routes.

 urbirun San Francisco Golden Gate

-Running on the Dom Luis Bridge
+Run in Porto, on the Dom Luis Bridge

 Built by the engineer Seyrig, a disciple of Gustave Eiffel, this bridge has 2 levels, one for rail traffic and the other for road traffic.
 The upper level rests on a large metal arch and is 395 m long, while the lower, suspended level is only 174 m long.
 It was inaugurated in 1886.

-Running on the Alexander III Bridge
+Run in Paris, on the Alexander III Bridge

 Inaugurated for the 1900 Universal Exhibition, the foundation stone was laid by the Tsar himself in 1896.
 The specifications called for it to be sufficiently flat not to obstruct views and perspectives, and sufficiently high over the water not to impede navigation.
 The result was a 107-metre-long, flat, single-arch metal bridge, which necessitated extensive concreting of the banks on which it rests.
 The bridge’s builders added an abundance of decoration, including 32 bronze candelabras, 2 monumental columns at each end topped by gilded bronze statues, and even lions led by children…